 AAA member discounts

-If you’re already a AAA member, you’ll qualify for a discount on AAA auto insurance.
+If you’re already an AAA member, you’ll qualify for a discount on AAA auto insurance.
 For many people, that might be the deciding factor between AAA and other insurance providers.
 But the size of that discount varies from club to club.
 The largest motor club, Automobile Club of Southern California, offers a 5% discount along with a $100 travel certificate, and its policyholders also qualify for dividends at the end of the year (over the past three years, dividends have averaged around $180).
 Meanwhile, AAA Carolinas offers a 10% auto insurance discount for members, but no dividends for policyholders.
 Ask your local club about member discounts, or check its website’s auto insurance page.
+AAA members also have access to a free app whether they can request roadside assistance, manage payments, add members, book and save on travel, and more.
 If you’re not a AAA member, the auto insurance discount alone probably isn’t reason enough to join.